Cray-HPE/docs-csm/operations/rack_resiliency/Troubleshooting.md

 ## `cray-rrs` pod is in `init` state

-When rack resiliency is disabled the status if the `cray-rrs` deployment continues to be in `init` state.
+After rack resiliency chart is deployed the status of the `cray-rrs` deployment continues to be in `Init` state.

 This is an expected behavior as the `cray-rrs` deployment waits in case the following three conditions are not met: